onetoneisme/blackjack/units_refactored/CF for operators/Advanced/002_Creaate Custom Service Broker/02_Deploying Service Broker as an application in Cloud Foundry.md

-## Deploying Service Broker as an application in Cloud Foundry
+## Deploying a service broker as an application in Cloud Foundry

+To deploy a service broker as a Cloud Foundry app, run the following commands:

 ```
 cf push myservice-broker --no-start -m 128M -k 256M